openfisca/biryani/docs/source/tutorial1-web-form.rst

 Our form converter is now completed.

-Hopefully, this tutorial has shown you, that *Biryani* is both useful, elegant and powerful, that it can be easily mixed with *non-Byriani* code and that it can be incrementally extended to cover your needs.
+Hopefully, this tutorial has shown you, that *Biryani* is both useful, elegant and powerful, that it can be easily mixed with *non-Biryani* code and that it can be incrementally extended to cover your needs.